idealo/mongodb-benchmarking/README.md

 - `-largeDocs`: Use large documents (2K) (default: false).
 - `-dropDb`: Drop the database before running the test (default: true).
 - `-uri`: MongoDB connection URI.
+- `-tlsCert`: Path to a PEM‑encoded CA certificate to enable TLS connections (optional).
 - `-type`: Type of test to run.
 Accepts `insert`, `update`, `delete`, `upsert`, or `runAll`:
   - `insert`: The tool will insert new documents.
   - `update`: The tool will update existing documents (requires that documents have been inserted in a prior run).